munificent/journal/_posts/2010-12-31-rethinking-user-defined-operators.md

 ---
 title: "Rethinking User-defined Operators"
-categories: code, cpp, go, java, language, magpie, parsing
+#categories: code, cpp, go, java, language, magpie, parsing
-date: 2010/12/31
 ---
 I just made a radical change with how Magpie handles infix operators-- stuff like `+` and `==`.
 If that kind of programming language minutiae is up your